 You could also stay at the Six Foot Track Ecolodge (900m away) if you’re visiting on a weekend (you’ll want to prebook ahead of time).

 If water levels allow, you can take a dip in several spots close to the bridge.
+The water is clear and refreshing and even when the river level is low the cascades still run, creating an abundance of plunge pools, as well as the larger swimming holes.

 Heading back